 Strength Training: The Ultimate Guide for Building Muscle and Increasing Endurance

-Strength training is a type of physical exercise that involves using resistance to build muscle strength and endurance.
-It is an important component of any fitness program, regardless of age, gender, or fitness level.
-Strength training can be done with or without equipment, making it accessible to almost anyone.
+Strength training is defined as any exercise that uses resistance to increase muscle strength and muscle endurance.
+It is an essential part of any fitness program for all ages, genders, or even physical fitness levels.
+Resistance training can be done with equipment or without, hence it is understandable to almost everyone.

 Key Takeaways